The Presidential state car is a hot subject among many, but how much do we know about the world’s most heavily armored presidential limousine?

 You can only imagine just how heavy this vehicle is!
 Judging by its rumored weight of 20,000 lbs., The Beast needed proper tires and a good enough engine for lugging all that weight around.

 The puncture- and shred-resistant, and nearly bus-size Goodyear tires are Kevlar-reinforced run-flats capable of keeping the limo on the road for a good distance if needed.
 The steel wheels can keep rolling even if the tires do get punctured.

 All the protection does come at a cost: The Beast sips fuel at a rate of 8mpg!
 The diesel engine is not the greatest out there and hitting 60mph from a complete stop takes about 15 seconds.
 60mph is also believed to be Caddy One’s top speed.
 The Duramax diesel engine is closely related to the ones featured under the hood of Chevrolet and GMC’s full-size heavy-duty pickup trucks.
 Why diesel and not high-quality unleaded fuel?
 There are three main reasons why this guzzler feeds on diesel:

 - the fuel has low volatility, thus reducing the risk of explosions

 - it can be found everywhere in the world

 4 Facts That Make "The Beast" Even More Unique

-The vehicle can hold 7 passengers.
-At the very least, it has 3 passengers aboard: the driver, the president’s lead Secret Service protective agent in the front passenger seat, and of course the president himself.
+The vehicle can hold seven passengers.
+At the very least, it has three passengers aboard:

 For a Presidential Feeling, Choose Aall In Limo & Party Bus!